starc007/fuel-ghost-wallet/README.md

 # Fuel Ghost Wallet

 A privacy-focused wallet for the Fuel Network that generates unique addresses for each dApp connection.
+NEVER REVEAL YOUR MAIN WALLET TO ANYONE.

 ## Features